 3. Decrease Stress.

 • Practice meditation on a daily basis.
-Meditation and Mindfulness have been shown to improve the way you deal with stress as well as increase overall energy and brain function.
+Yoga, Meditation and Mindfulness have been shown to improve the way you deal with stress as well as increase overall energy and brain function.
 Many of my patients use meditation apps to help them deal with stress.

 • Try to get a good night’s sleep – at least 7-8hrs and from before 11pm if possible.

 • Remove caffeine as much as possible, but if you really have to have that one cuppa, make sure that you have it before 11am.